ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/upgrading-smart-contracts/index.md

 ## Prerequisites {#prerequisites}

 You should have a good understanding of [smart contracts](/developers/docs/smart-contracts/), [smart contract anatomy](/developers/docs/smart-contracts/anatomy/), and the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/).
-This guide also assumes readers have a grasp of programming in Solidity.
+This guide also assumes readers have a grasp of programming smart contracts.

 ## What is a smart contract upgrade? {#what-is-a-smart-contract-upgrade}